Skip to content

 As with all naturopathic treatments for infertility, we addressed each of the factors that were having an impact:

-Egg Quality & Low AMH: The factors that influence egg quality are oxidative stress and hormone balance.
-I ordered thorough hormone blood work including tests that the fertility clinic had not yet done.
+Egg Quality & Low AMH: The factors influencing egg quality are oxidative stress and hormone balance.
+I ordered hormone blood work, including tests that the fertility clinic had not yet done.
 Bonnie had slightly raised DHEAs and testosterone and slightly low estradiol and had an FSH of 13.
 To address the DHEAs and testosterone, we cleaned up her diet: substituting low glycemic index carbs for high ones, increasing intake of non-starchy vegetables and low glycemic index fruit, and including protein with each meal.
-She took Black cohosh at 20 mg per day for days 3-13 of her menstrual cycle to support ovulation.
-Bonnie came in for acupuncture once per week for 6 weeks to stimulate the normal function of her ovaries and after that once per month.

 Two Months After Starting Naturopathic Treatment